lundquistlab/biostats-2016/Discussions/sampling-design/README.md

-In biostats 040 we have a list of general strategies for sampling from a population
+In *Biostatistics 040* we have a list of general strategies for sampling from a population

 1. Random Selection